 - If the seat has a tether strap, you should secure the tether anchor in your vehicle.

 - You can check the security of the car seat.
-After installing, try to move the seat around.
-It should barely move from side-to-side or front-to-back.
+After installing the seat, try to move it around.
+It should barely move from side to side or front to back.

-The amount of the fee will depend on the violation and whether violations have happened before.
+A fine could be charged for violations of the law.
+The fee amount will depend on the violation and whether violations have happened before.
 For most violations, the traffic ticket fee in Tennessee is $50.

 As parents or guardians, we owe our loved ones and children a duty of care to abide by the Tennessee car seat laws by ensuring they are safely secured in a moving vehicle.
 The act of properly restraining children not only saves us the trouble of paying a fine but also keeps our children safe.